AdobeDocs/commerce-cloud-service.en/help/cloud-guide/project/overview.md

 ## Settings

-Open the _Settings_ panel by clicking the configure icon.
+Open the _Settings_ panel by clicking the configure icon on the right side of the project navigation.

 ![configure project icon](../../assets/icon-configure.png)